Masuzu/Yui/README.md

 ===

 Set of experimentations.
-- BST with predecessor and successor maintenance in log(n) time
+- BST with predecessor and successor access in constant time
 - Heap and heap sort
-- Radix tree implementation and auto-completion (pending)
+- Radix tree implementation with insertion, deletion, search, auto-completion and suggestion functionalities